joselove2code/zetasaurio/README.md

 A diverse NFT collection representing the unique crazy chicken that lives inside everyone of us.

-There are 10,000 randomly generated ZetaSaurios living in the Earth 39.
+There are 10,000 randomly generated ZetaSaurios living in Earth 39, an alternate Metaverse.

 ## Awesome quote